open-cogsci/osdoc/content/pages/manual/variables.md

 - You can refer to in the user interface with the '[variable_name]' syntax.
 - You can refer to in a Python INLINE_SCRIPT with the `var.variable_name` syntax.
+- You can refer to in a JavaScript INLINE_JAVASCRIPT with the `vars.variable_name` syntax.
 - Contain things like:
 	- The variables that you have defined in a LOOP item.
 	- The responses that you have collected.